 Like any other condition in the body, astigmatism requires proper care and monitoring.
 Regular eye examinations remain essential even for mild cases, since untreated astigmatism often leads to increased eye strain, headaches, and potential vision deterioration.
 For children especially, early detection proves vital as astigmatism can interfere with normal visual development.

-The good news?
-With proper diagnosis and appropriate correction, you can enjoy clear, comfortable vision and maintain excellent eye health throughout your life.
-Book an appointment with your eye doctor if you notice symptoms like blurry vision, headaches after reading, or halos around lights at night.
-Through regular check-ups and proper treatment, most people with astigmatism lead normal lives with excellent vision clarity.
+The good news is that, with proper diagnosis and appropriate correction, you can enjoy clear, comfortable vision and maintain good eye health throughout your life.
+Book an appointment with your eye doctor if you notice symptoms such as blurry vision, headaches after reading, or halos around lights at night.
+With regular check-ups and timely treatment, most people with astigmatism lead normal lives with excellent visual clarity.

 FAQs